7-247/Chinese-Chess-AI/README.md

 2021 5 12

+test from chy desktop 5-12

-test from chy new 5-12
+test from chy laptop 5-12